A Frisbee Dog!

 The area was originally called the Frisbee Lawn more for its potential than any other reason, being a suitable shape and size.
 But the first two Moosey dogs, Taj and Rusty, didn't 'do' frisbees.
 Nor did any of the resident adults, either.
 And of course the cats were far too busy to waste time fetching things.

 Young Winnie is a collie with serious obsessions.
 One of these is her bright orange frisbee, which she's always loved to chase and, if possible, catch.
 The thrower (usually Non-Gardening Partner, whose spin and flick is superior to my own) always gets bored before the dog.
 Winnie knows where her frisbee is kept, too, and will bark and indicate outside the garage.
 Throw, please!

 Winnie's cat-mates, Tiddles and Buster, used to watch and sometimes join in the chase.
 This made me giggle, and foolishly I encouraged the two kittens - until the day of 'The Accident'.
 It wasn't nice.
 Winnie ran over Tiddles the tabby (who'd just been spayed) and her internal stitches were compromised.
 Two more operations, eight long weeks of recovery, and a cat head-bucket later...

 OK, Winnie, I know you didn't mean to hurt your friend.
 But now I make sure the Frisbee Lawn is catless before that bright orange frisbee comes out!
 Enjoy, my lovely young dog, enjoy!

 Well, that was then and this is now.
-Winnie is at the moment recovering in a crate from her second cruciate ligament surgery.
+Winnie has had to have two cruciate ligament surgeries.
 That frisbee was banned a couple of years ago when her first back leg started giving trouble.
 The Frisbee Lawn is again frisbee-less.